abhishekpythons/OS-experiments/Arch+Hyprland.md

 grub-install --target=x86_64-efi --efi-directory=/boot/efi --bootloader-id=GRUB
 grub-mkconfig -o /boot/grub/grub.cfg
 ```

+make sure you hav installed networkmanager and given sudo access to your user and setted up password also... without yhese 3 thing you wont be ale to access our newly installed setup

 ## Exit Chroot and Reboot
 ** Very important to save files properly